ibm-cloud-docs/monitoring/agent/access_key.md

     ```
     {: screen}

-3. The access key can now be used in the Sysdig agent configuration files.
+3. The access key can now be used in the monitoring agent configuration files.

 ## Disabling an access key
 {: #access_key_disable}